Devil May Care (Faulks novel): Plot

 The story is set in 1967.
 Bond is instructed by his superior, M, to investigate a man named Dr Julius Gorner, and his bodyguard, Chagrin.
 Bond is warned that his performance will be monitored and that a new 00 agent is waiting in the wings if his actions go awry.

 Bond flies to Imperial Iran (Persia) to investigate.
 Gorner owns factories and produces legitimate pharmaceuticals; however, MI6 suspects he has other motives.
-During Bond's investigation he identifies Gorner due to a deformity of his hand, and establishes Gorner's complicity in a scheme to not only flood Europe with cheap drugs but also to launch a two-pronged terrorist attack on the Soviet Union, whose retaliation will subsequently devastate the UK.
+During Bond's investigation he identifies Gorner due to a deformity of his hand, and establishes Gorner's complicity in a scheme to not only flood Europe with cheap heroin, manufactured on an industrial scale, but also to launch a two-pronged terrorist attack on the Soviet Union, whose retaliation will subsequently devastate the UK.
 The attack is to be made using a stolen British airliner, earlier hijacked over Iraqi airspace, and an ekranoplan.
 Bond is assisted in his investigation by Scarlett Papava (whose twin sister Poppy is under Gorner's emotional spell), Darius Alizadeh (the local head of station), JD Silver (an in-situ agent), and Felix Leiter.

 Bond is eventually captured by Gorner in the heroin plant, who explains that Bond is to be used as bait during a drugs delivery across the Afghan desert, and should he survive an expected ambush, is to fly the captured airliner into the Russian heartland.
 Bond would be identified as British upon its destruction, increasing the evidence against the British Government.
 Bond survives the predicted Afghan attack and plots an escape attempt, which sees Scarlett get away due to Bond surrendering himself as a diversion.
 In the morning he is taken aboard the aeroplane.
 Before the airliner can bomb the Soviets, with the aid of the airliner's pilot and Scarlett (who had been hiding on board), Bond regains control of the aeroplane and crashes it into a mountainside after parachuting to safety.